 At the completion of the process, GNI published the names of the assessors used during the 2018/2019 assessment cycle in the public assessment report.

 Company members of GNI who joined prior to 2018 are participating in the assessment process: Facebook, Google, Microsoft, Millicom, Nokia, Orange, Telefónica, Telenor Group, Telia Company, Verizon Media, and Vodafone Group.

 Companies with observer status in the GNI do not undergo independent assessment.
 They will be assessed when they become full members.
 New members first undertake a self-assessment after one year of membership, after which they participate in the independent assessment process.

 Assessors began company assessments during the latter half of 2018.
-Subsequently, the multistakeholder GNI Board reviewed the assessment reports on a rolling basis during its quarterly board meetings.
-Once the review of all company assessments is finalized by the end of 2019, GNI will issue a public assessment report.
+Subsequently, the multistakeholder GNI Board reviewed the assessment reports on a rolling basis during its quarterly board meetings in 2019.
+The review of all company assessments was finalized by the end of 2019, and GNI issued the public assessment report in April 2020.

 The assessor examines the internal systems, policies, and processes a company has in place to implement the GNI Principles and reviews a set of case studies illustrating how those systems, policies and processes work in practice, following the guidance provided in the Assessment Toolkit.

 The assessor prepares a report with its findings and recommendations on the performance of the company against the GNI Principles and Implementation Guidelines as set out in the GNI Assessment Toolkit to enable the GNI Board to make a determination.

 The company has a reasonable opportunity to correct factual errors and suggest some revisions and redactions in accordance with the Privileged and Confidential Materials section of the Assessment Toolkit, before the report is shared with the GNI Board for review and determination.
 The assessor presents its report to the GNI Board at the board’s assessment review meeting followed by a Q&A session.